 Got any travel tips for your favourite cities?
 Let us know in the comments below...

-All recommendations have been reviewed and approved as of the 01 August 2016 and will be checked and updated annually.
-If you think there is any incorrect or out of date information in this guide please e-mail us at firstname.lastname@example.org.
+All recommendations have been reviewed and approved as of 1st August 2016 and will be checked and updated annually.
+If you think there is any incorrect or out of date information in this guide, please e-mail us at firstname.lastname@example.org.